hazelcast/fraud-detection-onnx/README.md

 * ONNX runtime libraries in a supported platform/OS/Programming language combination (e.g AMD64/Linux/Java)
 * Some sample Transaction data (in csv files) for testing purposes

-This image can be deployed to your cloud provider of choice or run locally (preferably on an AMD64 machine).
+This image can be deployed to the cloud provider of your choice or run locally (preferably on an AMD64 machine).
+For simplicity of deployment (via `docker compose`), we'll use AWS ECS.

 Note that the image will run on ARM devices, like an Apple M1-powered device, via emulation.
-However, the performance and stability is noticeably impacted when running in emulation mode on Apple M1 devices.
+However, the performance and stability is negatively impacted when running in emulation mode on Apple M1 devices.

 ## Deploy Hazelcast-Onnx image to AWS ECS with Docker Compose